VoyVivika/shapeshift1/README.md

 Loader is for loading map data into your own P3D application.

-Visit https://github.com/VoyVivika/shapeshift for the newest iteration of Shapeshift
+This project is not currently being maintained.
+Please Visit https://github.com/VoyVivika/shapeshift for Shapeshift 2